-108. Lapse risk exists for liabilities which are sensitive to changes in policyholder options.
-This includes full or partial termination, full or partial surrender, any decrease, restriction or suspension of cover, to the extent that they are legal or contractual policyholder rights.
-Lapse risk also exists for liabilities where there is a risk of a one-off mass lapse event.

-- 109. The capital requirement for lapse risk is determined as the higher of the capital requirements determined by applying the following three stresses- - (a) an instantaneous permanent increase in lapse rates, for policies where exercising the option would lead to an increase in liabilities, and - (b) an instantaneous permanent decrease in lapse rates, for policies where exercising the option would lead to a decrease in liabilities, and - (c) a one-off mass lapse event which leads to an increase in liabilities.

-The stresses to be applied are as determined in accordance with Schedule 10.
+- (1) Disability/morbidity risk exists for liabilities which are sensitive to increases in disability/morbidity rates. - (2) The capital requirement for disability/morbidity risk is determined by applying the instantaneous stresses as determined in accordance with Schedule 9. - 4.3.18 Underwriting risk capital lapse risk capital - Lapse risk exists for liabilities which are sensitive to changes in policyholder options.
+This includes full or partial termination, full or partial surrender, any decrease, restriction, or suspension of cover; to the extent that they are legal or contractual policyholder rights. - (2) Lapse risk also exists for liabilities where there is a risk of a one-off mass lapse event. - (3) The capital requirement for lapse risk is determined as the higher of the capital requirements determined by applying the following three stresses - (a) an instantaneous permanent increase in lapse rates; for policies where exercising the option would lead to an increase in liabilities; and - (b) an instantaneous permanent decrease in lapse rates; for policies where exercising the option would lead to a decrease in liabilities; and - (c) a one-off mass lapse event which leads to an increase in liabilities. - (4) The stresses to be applied are as determined in accordance with Schedule 9.